Thinking of taking an Istanbul holiday?

 It was called Yigit Soframe Gozlem and I had the most amazing breakfast spread.

-Eggs, jam, bread, coffee, fruits, nuts and more all served in cute little dishes.
+Eggs, jam, bread, coffee, fruits, nuts and more are all served in cute little dishes.
 I was able to enjoy a soya coffee as the waiter spoke better English than me and I enjoyed sitting watching local life happen nearby.
 There was an antique shop across the road that was just opening up.

 This little cafe was one of the highlights of my visit – not just because the food was great but because I felt I had finally experienced the Istanbul I was looking for.